machinekoder/asciidoc-sandbox/Starting-a-Machinekit-configuration-at-boot.md

 ### Also Useful

-If you want to disable service again:
+If you want to disable the service again:

         sudo systemctl disable example.service